Barbados myotis

 The Barbados myotis (Myotis nyctor) is a species of bat found in the Lesser Antilles.

 It was previously considered a subspecies of Schwartz's myotis, Myotis martiniquensis, but was elevated to species rank in 2012.

 Taxonomy and etymology

 In 1973, American zoologist Richard K. LaVal described Schwartz's myotis from specimens collected in Martinique.
 A year later in 1974, LaVal identified more Schwartz's myotis in Barbados; he decided that each population was a subspecies.
 In Martinique, the population would be called M. m. martiniquensis, and the population in Barbados would be called M. m. nyctor.
 A 2012 study determined that there was a genetic distance of 8-9% between the two subspecies.
 The two subspecies were actually paraphyletic, with M. m. nyctor more closely related to an unrecognized species in Suriname.
 On the basis of their genetic and morphological divergence, the authors of the 2012 paper recommended that M. m. nyctor be elevated to species rank, using the name M. nyctor.
 The population of M. nyctor on Grenada might represent a subspecies.

-Its species name nyctor is possibly a New Latin derivative of the Ancient Greek prefix "nyct-", meaning "night".